iamdejan/monkey-lang/README.md

 ```

 NOTE: to ease the life of the developer, we need to add a little bit of leniency for the validation, which is why the validation is done before push, not before commit.
 The commit will be squashed anyway, so it's okay to validate before push.

+## Contribution

+If you want to help the development process, see [CONTRIBUTING.md](./CONTRIBUTING.md).